 The basal rosette of wild parsnip consists of large, pinnately compound leaves that resemble celery leaves.
 Leaves that develop on the stem the second year (or subsequent growth season) are alternate, pinnately compound, and branched with serate or saw-toothed edges.
 Each leaf has 5 to 15 leaflets.
 The lower leaves have petioles (leaf stalks) while the upper leaves are sessile (no leaf stalks; attached directly to the stem).
 Upper leaves are progressively smaller than the lower leaves.
 The stem is hollow and grooved, 2 to 5 feet in height.

 The flowers are small, predominantly yellow (occasionally white), and 5-petaled, arranged in an umbel (resembles an upside down umbrella).
 The umbel ranges from 2 to 6 inches across and sits at the top of slender stems.
 The primary flowering period for wild parsnip in Iowa is from May through July.
 Wild parsnip reproduces by seed.
-More pictures of wild parsnip are available from Virginia Tech.
+More pictures of wild parsnip are available here.

 Wild parsnip is found in open places such as roadsides, pastures, and disturbed areas.
 It tolerates a wide range of soil and environmental conditions but prefers calcareous soils and sunny conditions.

 It can be found throughout most of the United States and Canada and produces a large amount of seed, which contributes to its persistence and spread.
 It is considered invasive in some areas and is on the noxious weed lists of several states.